Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Theory

 With this substitution the QM/MM energy is minimized with respect to variations of the QM system wave function by solving the equations for the induced dipoles and electronic wave-function self-consistently,\cite{bondanza_polarizable_2020}

 where $\lambda$ is a Lagrange multiplier ensuring $\braket{\Psi} = 1$.
 This set of equations defines the mean-field polarization method, which is the most common approach to accounting for polarization effects in QM/MM calculations.
 Although this approach is conceptually appealing in its simplicity, the mean-field energy functional is quadratic in the QM system observables, which means the energy does not arise from a simple eigenvalue equation.
 In addition to the practical difficulties of needing to self-consistently solve the Eq.~\eqref{mf-pol-eqs}, this also complicates the treatment of excited states.\cite{liu_conical_2022} For excited states one has a choice between fixing the polarization of the MM system in equilibrium with the QM ground state $\vb*{\mu} \to \vb*{\mu}[\ev{\rho_{\mathrm{gs}}}]$, which fails to account for the polarization response of the environment to the change in the QM density in the excited state, or one can self-consistently solve the equations again for the excited state density $\ev{\rho_{\mathrm{es}}(\vb*{r})}$.
 The latter choice however leads to non-orthogonal ground and excited state wave functions, which is clearly undesirable.
 As discussed by other authors, this ambiguity in how to treat excited states in the mean-field formulation can lead to severe problems in describing conical intersections in polarizable environments.\cite{liu_conical_2022} This motivates finding an alternative way to include polarization into QM/MM calculations.
+Some alternatives that have been suggested include using linear response theory\cite{loco_qmmm_2016} and corrected linear response theory\cite{giovannini_electronic_2019}, as well as state averaged approaches\cite{hagras_polarizable_2018,song_state_2023}, although we will see that the DRF approach below has some important advantages over these approaches.